New upper bound for multicolor Ramsey number of odd cycles: Proof of the main result

-{\bf Proof of Theorem \ref{odd-cycle}.} Let $m\ge3$ and $k\ge3$ be integers.
-For convenience, denote $r_k=r_k(C_{2m+1})$ and $N=r_k-1$.
+{\bf Proof of Theorem \ref{odd-cycle}.} Let $m\ge2$ and $k\ge3$ be integers.
+For convenience, let $r_k=r_k(C_{2m+1})$ and $N=r_k-1$.
 Let $K_N=(V,E)$ be the complete graph on vertex set $V$ of order $N$.
 From the definition, there exists an edge-coloring of $K_N$ using $k$ colors such that it contains no monochromatic $C_{2m+1}$.
 Let $E_i$ denote the monochromatic set of edges in color $i$ for $i=1,2,\dots,k$.
 Without loss of generality, we may assume that $E_1$ has the largest cardinality among all $E_i\,^{'}s$.
 Therefore $|E_1|\ge{N\choose 2}\big/k$.
 Let $G$ be the graph with vertex set $V$ and edge set $E_1$.
 Then the average degree $d$ of $G$ satisfies

 Consider an independent set $I$ of $G$ with $|I|=\alpha(G)$.
 Since any edge of $K_N$ between two vertices in $I$ is colored by one of the colors $2,3,\dots,k$, the subgraph induced by $I$ is an edge-colored complete graph using $k-1$ colors, which contains no monochromatic $C_{2m+1}$.
-Thus $|I|\le r_{k-1}-1$.
-Let us denote
+Thus $|I|\le r_{k-1}-1$, and thus Lemma \ref{l-z} implies that